NewbieOrange/SUSTech-SQL-Project2-Public/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Please make sure the testing code and data at the latest commit**
+**Please make sure the testing code and data are at the latest commit**

 **Describe the bug**
 A clear and concise description of what the bug is.